Skip to content

 You can use cloud-based PBX systems to access more modern functionality, including:

-• The ability to work on-site or remotely
+• The ability to work on-site or anywhere with a remote phone system

 • The opportunity to use cell phones, laptops, and desktops rather than landlines for calling